jmcmahan/nestile/README.md

   prevent the aforementioned bug where you could accidentally overwrite a color by selecting one similar to it.

-- [ ] The program seems to crash on my system when loading very large files.
-This might be system dependent, not really sure.
-Probably due to the unintelligent way I go about loading files, and doesn't affect my needs, so this probably will not get fixed.

-- [ ] There are probably plenty of other bugs.
-Let me know about them and I may end up trying to fix them, if you really want to use the program.

 - [x] Add support for for left click and right click colors

 - [x] Add selection indicators for currently selected tiles and colors